birla/chakra-landing/content/pages/about.md

       - title: Easy to Digest
         description: >
-          In the process of Sprouting, all complex Vitamins, Carbohydrates, Gluten & Mineral chains become non-compound and pure.
-Each tiny Sprout can then easily consume them, making it very easily digestible for humans.
+          In the process of Sprouting, all complex Vitamins, Carbohydrates, Gluten & Mineral chains become non-complex and simple.
+Thus, a higher nutritional value becomes available to each tiny Sprout, which can then easily consume them, and making the produce very easily digestible for humans.
       - title: Absorption
         description: >
           Phytic Acids inherently present in the barn of the Grain inhibit the